aimms/how-to/Articles/593/593-dollar-or-pipe.rst

 =========================

 .. meta::
-   :description: how to use the operator $ and the operator |.
+   :description: Clarifies the distinct roles of the dollar-sign condition operator and the pipe-sign domain restriction operator in AIMMS, including the precedence change introduced in AIMMS 4.97.
-   :keywords:  pipe, domain, dollar, condition
+   :keywords: dollar operator, pipe operator, index domain, operator precedence, AIMMS 4.97, condition, iterative operator, for statement, language reference

 In the AIMMS Language there is a clear distinction on how to use the operator ``$`` and the operator ``|``.
 This article illustrates this difference.